 SSP stated that many of these fisheries were within territorial seas or archipelagic waters, and thus would not be controlled by the management procedure.
 Some assumptions would need to be made for any that were included within the operating models.

-The EU inquired whether the reference year for 2001-2004 would be comparable n relation to analysing the status of small-scale fisheries (taking less than 2,000 tonnes) in territorial waters, it these were part of the management procedure to date
+The EU inquired whether the reference year for 2001-2004 for a fishery would be comparable/compatible with the reference year used for other fisheries.
+In relation to analysing the status of small-scale fisheries (taking less than 2,000 tonnes) in territorial waters, it inquired if these were part of the management procedure to date.

-SSP stated that in previous analyses of the TRP and management procedures, it assumed a baseline of 2012 except for Indonesia, Philippines and Vietnam, for which it used a more recent level.
-The proposal was to use effort in the future rather than catch — thus if the stock increases in size, the catch would be calculated to increase; using the 2001-2004 projection would imply the stock is more depleted than in the previous analyses.
+SSP stated that in previous analyses of the TRP and management procedures, it assumed a baseline of 2012 except for Indonesia, Philippines and Vietnam, for which it used a more recent catch level.
+The proposal was to use effort in the future for pole and line fisheries, rather than catch — thus if the stock increases in size, the catch would be calculated to increase; using the 2001-2004 projection would imply the stock is more depleted than in the previous analyses.
 In response to a suggestion from the EU to use multiple baselines, SSP noted that it required clear guidance from the Commission regarding which baseline to use, as using multiple baselines would greatly increase its workload, and was thus not feasible.

 The EU noted it had concerns in making the determination to use 2001-2004 as the reference year, based on the information provided by SSP.